vulkan0n/bolsillo-bch/README.md

 To watch the console.logs from inside the Bridge, see: https://stackoverflow.com/a/48573345

+Bridge actions are driven by the native app, which sends a `BRIDGE_MESSAGE_TYPE` and receives a corresponding paired `RESPONSE_MESSAGE_TYPE`.
+The only exception is the `RESPONSE_MESSAGE_TYPE.RECEIVED_COINS` which the bridge independently monitors and notifies the main app of unprompted.

 ## Conventions

 This is a BCH standard app.
 Think in terms of BCH satoshis, stored as strings, then use the formatting and exchange rate helpers.
 All other exchange rates and balances are transformations of the satoshi value.